tailscale/setec/docs/api.md

   {"Name":"example","Versions":[1,2,3],"ActiveVersion":2}
   ```

-- `/api/put`: Add a a new value for a secret.
+- `/api/put`: Add a new value for a secret.

   **Requires:** `put` permission for the specified name.